 The tribunal said it was “certain” the organs were sourced from detained Falun Gong practitioners, noting that they were “probably the principal source.”

 A range of evidence including “extraordinarily short” wait times for organ transplants in China, vast discrepancies between China’s official organ transplant figures and the number of transplant operations performed, and consistent testimony of Falun Gong practitioners being blood tested while incarcerated, propelled the tribunal to reach its “unavoidable” conclusion.

-Zhang recalls Ma telling her that he and other Falun Gong practitioners was blood tested every three months while serving his previous prison sentence.
+Zhang recalls Ma telling her that he and other Falun Gong practitioners were blood tested, every three months, while serving his previous prison sentence.
 No other inmates were tested.

 Having been imprisoned and detained in labor camp herself, Zhang was also often blood tested while in prison.
 At the time, other inmates who were not tested would comment that Falun Gong practitioners were tested because the Chinese Communist Party “cared” about them.

-While in detention, she endured a range of torture, including electric shocks, sleep deprivation, forced injections of unknown drugs, and being forced to run for hours under the baking sun.
+While in detention, she endured a range of tortures, including electric shocks, sleep deprivation, forced injections of unknown drugs, and being forced to run for hours under the baking sun.